 No apparent actions by eBay or NASA have been taken to investigate or end the current auction.
 If left unchecked, the auction will end on November 7.

-Although eBay prohibits the sale of illegal items on their site, they do not actively monitor individual listings.
-Instead the auction site relies on other users to alert them of possible violations.
+Although eBay prohibits the sale of unlawful items, it does not actively monitor individual listings.
+Instead the auction site relies on its users to alert them of possible violations.

 If the heatshield is indeed authentic it is subject to seizure by NASA.
-If the item is found not to be from Challenger, the seller could still face fraud charges.
+If the item is found not to be from Challenger, the seller could still face charges for fraud.

-An explosion 73 seconds after liftoff claimed the Space Shuttle Challenger and her seven member crew, including school teacher Christa McAuliffe.
-After tracing the cause of the failure, the debris recovered from the wreckage was buried in abandoned missile silos at Cape Canaveral Air Station.
-Most of the orbiter Challenger, however, still remains in the ocean.
+Seventy-three seconds after lifting off for orbit, the space shuttle Challenger broke apart, claiming the lives of seven crewmembers, including school teacher Christa McAuliffe.
+After tracing the cause of the failure, the debris recovered from the wreckage was buried in underground missile silos at Cape Canaveral Air Force Station.
+Most of the orbiter is still unrecovered on the ocean floor.